Thanks, Simon! I think James Talarico is, like Jon Ossoff, doing a good job linking corruption to affordability. We can walk and chew gum!

 I called Congressman Raskin and Senators Alsobrooks and Van Hollen to say the president is not in touch with reality and must be removed.
 I'm writing postcards to Ohio voters.

 Corruption, corruption, corruption.
 Talarico and Ossoff (Epstein class!) have it down.
 Repeat as necessary.
-It was a key issue that led Hungary to throw our Orban.
+It was a key issue that led Hungary to throw out Orban.
 And it is so blatant and in our faces that even (some) Republicans are reacting in horror at the Insurrectionist Slush Fund.

 Margaret I understand that Randy has lots of grassroots support but the GOP are attacking her and trying to knock her out.
 What do you think that means?

 This article also refers to the NYT article "Mysterious Meddling in Democratic Primaries Has G.O.P.
 Fingerprints."
-It's about how the Congressional Leadership Fund, the official super PAC of House Republicans, is trying to knock out the weaker Democratic candidates to boost the chance of a Republican being elected.
+It's about how the Congressional Leadership Fund, the official super PAC of House Republicans, is trying to knock out the stronger Democratic candidates to boost the chance of a Republican being elected.
 Simon has discussed this strategy in TX (and elsewhere), and that's why we supported Johnny Garcia.
 Hopium is fighting against this repub cognitive warfare.

 In the first hour of voting in Charleston Cty 1,400 people voted.
 There was a long line at my polling place at 8:45 and a total of 45,000 voters.
 Also, We had Bill Webster who is running for governor speak at our retirement community to a large group of democrats and republicans.
 There is wind at our backs.